tdanskin/physics-notes/README.md

 # Physics Notes
 A repository to store notes for 2nd year physics courses at Durham university

+## Notes class

+The file `physics_notes.cls` is a custom class for formatting the notes in the repo.
+In order to use it, you have to place it in the local classes folder of your TeX distribution (⁨`usr⁩ ▸ ⁨local⁩ ▸ ⁨texlive⁩ ▸ ⁨texmf-local⁩ ▸ ⁨tex⁩ ▸ ⁨latex⁩ ▸ ⁨local⁩` on macOS).

 ## Repo structure

 Currently, the repository is split into modules, which are further split into courses.
 For example: